open-telemetry/opentelemetry-php/docs/laravel-quickstart.md

 * [Docker](https://docs.docker.com/get-docker/) for bundling our visualization tools.
 We have setup instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).

-This example uses Laravel version 8.40.
+This example uses Laravel version `9.1` and OpenTelemetry PHP SDK version `0.0.11`.

 > ⚠ This example is only intended to introduce how OpenTelemetry can be used in a Laravel application.
 The
 > example code is not suited for production applications, and must not be consulted for any code that goes into